ProVen Growth and Income VCT plc: Issue of Equity

 Issue of Equity

-The Directors of Proven Growth and Income VCT plc announce an allotment on 30 March 2023 of ordinary shares of 1.6187p each ("Ordinary Shares") pursuant to the offer for subscription that opened on 19 October 2022.
-3,514,771 Ordinary Shares were allotted at an average price of 56.3p, based on the latest net asset value of 53.8p per Ordinary Share, being the net asset value as at 30 November 2022 of 55.3p per Ordinary Share less the 1.5p per Ordinary Share dividend paid on 2 December 2022.
+The Directors of Proven Growth and Income VCT plc announce an allotment on 5 April 2023 of ordinary shares of 1.6187p each ("Ordinary Shares") pursuant to the offer for subscription that opened on 19 October 2022.
+3,020,548 Ordinary Shares were allotted at an average price of 55.9p, based on the latest net asset value of 53.8p per Ordinary Share, being the net asset value as at 30 November 2022 of 55.3p per Ordinary Share less the 1.5p per Ordinary Share dividend paid on 2 December 2022.

 Application for the Issue Shares to be admitted to the Official List of the Financial Conduct Authority and to trading on the London Stock Exchange's market for listed securities will be made shortly.